-Carrot bread can be dense and heavy, but the beaten eggs in this recipe keep this loaf surprisingly light.
-Using whole wheat pastry flour instead of all-purpose flour makes for a softer crumb and adds a little extra flavor and nutrition to this easy quick bread.
+Carrot bread can be dense and heavy, but the beaten eggs in Whole Wheat Carrot Blueberry Bread keep this loaf surprisingly light.
+Using whole wheat pastry flour instead of all-purpose flour makes for a softer crumb and adds a little extra flavor and nutrition to this easy and quick loaf.

 Whole Wheat Carrot and Blueberry Bread

 - 2 ½ cups whole wheat pastry flour (280 grams)

 - 1 ¼ cups granulated sugar (250 grams)

 - 7 ounces carrots grated or shredded and chopped (2 cups)